tdwg/bdq/tg2/_review/docs/bdqtest/index.md

     <hasExpectedResponse xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdq:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</hasExpectedResponse
 ## Acronyms (non-normative)

-A list of Acronyms can be found in the [Acronyms (non-normative)](../../index.md#5-acronyms-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+A list of Acronyms can be found in the [Acronyms (non-normative)](../../index.md#71-acronyms-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Glossary (non-normative)

-A glossary of terms additional to those in the various namespaces can be found in the [Glossary (non-normative)](../../index.md#6-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+A glossary of terms additional to those in the various namespaces can be found in the [General Glossary (non-normative)](../../index.md#73-general-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## References (non-normative)

-The references for the BDQ standard can be found in the [References (non-normative)](../../index.md#7-references-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+The references for the BDQ standard can be found in the [References (non-normative)](../../index.md#8-references-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Cite BDQ (non-normative)